How do I view Modules as an observer?

 Depending on the module item type, requirements include up to five options:

-- View: You must view the item.
+- View: The student must view the item.

 View Individual Module Item